hat-open/hat-orchestrator/docs/orchestrator.rst

 Windows).

 Each component's output is redirected to Orchestrator's output.
-Orchestrator's standard input is non deterministically forwarded to components which are reading from standard input.
+Orchestrator's standard input is non deterministically forwarded to components without stdin data.

 Component states and actions